 Once the admissions enrollment documents are received, you will be issued an official enrollment package, which includes an enrollment and letter, student identification number (sid#), and ID card.
 Also, included is a registration form for the term you wish to enter.

 Step 6: Registering for Classes

 Students are required to register for classes.
-A staff from the Office of Academic Services will assist you with this process.
+Staff from the Office of Student Support will assist you with this process.

 Registration requires choosing the appropriate classes and paying tuition fees.
 Payment can be made via check, credit card, or bank wire.
 Returned checks are subject to a $25 return check fee.